erxes/erxes/docs/administrator/integrations.md

 ## Nylas Integration

 1. Create the Nylas account go to [website](https://dashboard.nylas.com/register)
-2. After you created the Nylas account, copy your clientId and clientSecret to `erxes-integrations.env` like below
+2. After you created the Nylas account, copy your clientId and clientSecret from [here](https://dashboard.nylas.com/applications/) and config in `erxes-integrations/.env` like below
 ```Shel
 # Nylas
 NYLAS_CLIENT_ID='nylas account CLIENT ID'